Phase Change Material Thermal Storage Calculator

 The calculator is designed for PCM cycles, but the comparison is still useful.
 If your result is only slightly better than what a simple sensible store could provide at the same temperature range, the extra design complexity of a PCM may not be worthwhile.
 If the latent term is strong and well aligned with your operating setpoint, PCMs become much more attractive.

-This is intentionally a first-order calculator.
+This PCM thermal storage calculator is intentionally a first-order model.
 That makes it convenient, but it also means several physical effects are simplified.
 The model treats the PCM as if it had one melting temperature, constant specific heats, and a constant latent heat value.
-It does not explicitly model supercooling, hysteresis, partial melting range, non-uniform temperatures inside the storage tank, pressure effects, material expansion, or the heat capacity of the container and heat exchanger.
+It does not explicitly model supercooling, hysteresis, partial melting ranges, non-uniform temperatures inside the storage tank, pressure effects, material expansion, or the heat capacity of the container and heat exchanger.

-- Single melting temperature: the phase change is treated as occurring at one main melting point rather than across a wide range.
+- Single melting temperature: the phase change is treated as occurring at one main melting point rather than across a broad interval.

 - Constant properties: